koushikr/koushikr/README.md

 ### Hi there 👋

-I'm an open source programmer and a polyglot working on building a variety of tools.
+I'm a computer science engineer, a software architect and a polyglot working on building a variety of tools.

 My main programming languages are